Chapter 5 Post-Travel Evaluation

 It is important to recognize that skin conditions in returned travelers may not have a travel-related cause.

 Table 5-05.
-Skin lesions in returned travelers, by cause1
+Ten most common skin lesions in returned travelers, by cause1

 |SKIN LESION||PERCENTAGE OF ALL DERMATOLOGIC DIAGNOSES (N = 4,742)|